by Ryan Thompson, USPTA

 In addition, you received a copy of the private and group lesson grading sheets with your exam results.
 You can use this to help you determine what areas you need to work on.

-Please be aware if you are attempting to upgrade to Professional 1, you must submit documentation that you have three years’ full-time tennis-teaching experience.
+You also must submit documentation that you have three years’ full-time tennis-teaching experience.

 Click here to learn more about becoming a USPTA-certified Professional.

 If you passed all sections as a Elite Pro, but are younger than 22

 Call us when you turn 22 and we’ll upgrade you to Elite at no charge.